JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 7.5 Action Plan for Readers

-1. Follow best practices in new code:
+1. Apply best practices in new code:

-1. Leverage comments and community questions:
+1. Leverage comments and questions:

 Conclusion

-• Avoid substr because it is deprecated.
+• substr should be avoided because it is deprecated.

-• Use substring for simple scenarios.
+• substring is suitable for simple use cases.

 8. Related Links and References